google/zetasql/docs/aggregate_anonymization_functions.md

 # Anonymization aggregate functions
 <a id="aggregate_anonymization_functions"></a>

+The following anonymization aggregate functions are available in ZetaSQL.
+For an explanation of how aggregate functions work, see [Aggregate function calls][agg-function-calls].

 Anonymization aggregate functions can transform user data into anonymous information.
 This is done in such a way that it is not reasonably likely that anyone with access to the data can identify or re-identify an individual user